techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 ### Tweets

-We use [IFTT](https://ifttt.com) to auto-tweet new issues from the RSS feed to our [twitter account](https://twitter.com/twcnewsletter).
+We use [IFTTT](https://ifttt.com) to auto-tweet new issues from the RSS feed to [our Twitter account](https://twitter.com/twcnewsletter).
+The bot checks for new posts every hour and if it finds one, it sends a tweet.

 ## Issue Template